-How To Swim On Your Period
+How To Swim On Your Period: Tips and Tricks for Your Teen

 Swimming pools, meet menstrual flow

-Period blood and water - your questions answered
+Period blood and water—your teen's questions answered

 Q: Will my period blood attract sharks?